 Testofen® is not a hormone, and it works naturally by releasing the body's protein-bounded testosterone (non-active) so that more active testosterone can start to work effectively in the body.
-Only active testosterone can provide beneficial effects to your body and let you feel more alert and energized, without the undesirable side effects.
+Only active testosterone can benefit your body and make you feel more alert and energized, without the undesirable side effects.

-Just 8 weeks, taking Testofen® together with a regular resistance exercise were reported to help increase active testosterone levels, which provide direct benefits of optimal testosterone level such as improved men’s vitality, energy and better health condition.
+In just 8 weeks, taking Testofen® together with regular resistance exercise were reported to help increase active testosterone levels, which provide direct benefits of optimal testosterone level such as improved men’s vitality, energy and better health condition.

 Activates testosterone with AndroGuard!
 Available in LAZADA and your nearby pharmacy stores.

 Want to know about the science behind AndroGuard?
 Click HERE

 https://wchh.onlinelibrary.wiley.com/doi/epdf/10.1002/tre.773 Testosterone deficiency in men infected with COVID-19Geoffrey Hackett, Consultant in Sexual Medicine;1 Michael Kirby, Editor21.
 University Hospitals, Birmingham NHS Foundation Trust; 2.
 Trends in Urology and Men’s Health

 Bakker LEH, Sleddering MA, Schoones JW, et al. Pathogenesis of Type 2 Diabetes in South Asians.
 Eur J Endocrinol 2013;169(5): R99‐R114. doi.10.1530/EJE‐13‐0307.Google Scholar